ro9000/g-lever/README.md

 By coupling drag-and-drop (physical movement of the mouse) with a unique musical tune for each code block, as well as a unique graphical element for each code block, man moves through the code-space like a dervish on a sand-dune.

 All code is kept in nodes.
 A node has a text block and a unique name.
 There are single-nodes, and multi-nodes.
 Multi-nodes have a little green underline bar over their icon.
 Nodes have icons which are randomly generated.
 Nodes have a musical tune which is randomly generated.

+Code is stored in a local sqlite database

 ![screenshot](g-lever-screenshot.png)